Geometric bounds for low Steklov eigenvalues of finite volume hyperbolic surfaces: Introduction

 It is also very interesting to investigate the optimality of the dependency of the lower bound on $\chi$.
 The power of $|\chi|$ in our lower bound for $\sigma_1$ obtained in Proposition~\ref{lem:ell_1} is $-2$.
 From \cite[Example 5.1]{BBHM}, we know that there exists a sequence of hyperbolic surfaces for which $\sigma_{b-1}$ decays at rate $\frac{1}{|\chi|}$.
 It remains open whether the optimal power of $|\chi|$ is $-1$.
 In the case of the Laplacian, Wu and Xue~\cite{YY} showed that the optimal power of $|\chi|$ in the lower bound for the first non-zero Laplace eigenvalue of a closed hyperbolic surface is $-2$.

-The above results remain valid when the Gaussian curvature of $\Sigma$ is in the interval $[-1, -\kappa]$, $\kappa > 0$.
-The lower bounds may depend on $\kappa$, but the upper bound remains independent of $\kappa$.
-See Remarks \ref{rem:pinched curvature} and \ref{rem:pinched curvature2}.

 The proof of Theorem \ref{thm:main} uses a different approach that the one used in \cite{Per22}.
-It is inspired by Dodziuk-Randol's proof of the Schoen-Wolpert-Yau inequality in \cite{DR86}, see also \cite{Dod,DRS87}.
-We adapt their approach to the Steklov problem, analysing the behaviour of Steklov eigenfunction on an adapted version of the thick and thin part.
-An adaptation of their approach is also used in \cite{BBHM} to obtain a geometric lower bound for the spectral gap in pinched negatively curved manifolds of dimension at least 3.
-However, the situation differs in dimension 2; unlike higher dimensions, the \textit{thick} part is not connected, presenting its own challenge.
+It is inspired by Dodziuk-Randol's proof of the Schoen-Wolpert-Yau inequality in \cite{DR86}, see also \cite{Dod,DRS87}. {Inspired by their approach, we analyse the behaviour of Steklov eigenfunction on an adapted version of the thick-thin decomposition of a hyperbolic surface.
+A similar adaptation} is also used in \cite{BBHM} to obtain a geometric lower bound for the spectral gap in pinched negatively curved manifolds of dimension at least 3.
+However, the situation differs in dimension 2; unlike higher dimensions, the \textit{thick} part is not connected, presenting its own challenge.\\

 Since the Steklov eigenvalues are invariant under any conformal change in the interior, Theorem \ref{thm:main} holds true for any Riemannian surface $\Sigma$ that is conformally equivalent to a hyperbolic surface with geodesic boundaries, with a conformal factor equal to 1 along the boundary.
-Let $(\Sigma,h)$ be conformal to a hyperbolic surface with geodesic boundary and the conformal factor $f$ satisfies $A^{-1} \le f|_{\partial \Sigma}\le A$ for some constant $A>1$.
+Let $(\Sigma,h)$ be conformal to a hyperbolic surface {$(\Sigma,\bar h)$} with geodesic boundary and the conformal factor $f$, where $h=f\,\bar h$, satisfies $A^{-1} \le f|_{\partial \Sigma}\le A$ for some constant $A\ge1$.
 Then using the variational characterisation of the Steklov eigenvalues, we get

+{When $(\Sigma, h)$ is a compact Riemannian surface with Gaussian curvature in the interval $[-1, -\kappa]$ for some $\kappa > 0$, we show that it is conformal to a hyperbolic surface $(\Sigma, \bar{h})$ with geodesic boundary.
+Moreover, the conformal factor $f$ satisfies $1 \leq f \leq \kappa^{-1}$, ensuring that all results above remain valid, with ${\kappa}$ appearing as a multiplicative factor in the lower bound.
+For non-compact finite-volume surfaces with Gaussian curvature within the same range, similar bounds still hold.
+For further details, see Theorem \ref{rem:pinched curvature2}.\\ }